Update: ‘Ferrari EVs could feature enhanced powertrain sounds’ section added.

 Ferrari is set to experience some big changes in the next decade, with the growing popularity of SUV body styles and stricter emission standards leading the way.
 Automakers are under regulatory pressure to adopt carbon-neutral powertrain technologies, which will have a huge impact on Ferrari’s product range.
-The Prancing Horse is delivering the first Ferrari SUV (FUV) in 2022 and then the first Ferrari electric car in the not-so-distant future.
+The Prancing Horse is delivering the electrified high-riding Purosangue in 2023, and then the first Ferrari electric car in 2025.

 Ferrari F244 & Ferrari F245

-According to an older report from CAR, the Ferrari F175, which we now know as the Ferrari Purosangue, will have two pure electric spin-offs.
-Codenamed Ferrari F244 and Ferrari F245, these Ferrari EVs will debut in 2024 and 2026, as per the report.
+According to a report from CAR Magazine filed in August 2022, the Ferrari Purosangue’s platform will spawn two pure electric spin-offs.
+Codenamed Ferrari F244 and Ferrari F245, these Ferrari EVs will launch by 2026, as per the report.

 We are also very excited about our first all-electric Ferrari that we plan to unveil in 2025, and you can be sure this will be everything you dream the engineers and designers at Maranello can imagine for such a landmark in our history.John Elkann, Chairman and then-acting CEO, Ferrari (Annual General Meeting 2021)